HEALTH PROMOTION AND CLASSROOM PRESENTATIONS

 When you are particularly concerned about a student’s mental health and would like to make a referral to Student Psychological Services specifically, we encourage you to use our “yellow cards” and yellow card referral form.
 (The “yellow card” name began when we used to print cards on yellow stock paper, but now we leave the printing to you, and so most are actually on white paper.)
 Student Referral cards and Staff Procedures are available on the Downloadable Forms page or via the links above.
 If possible, it is often useful to walk a student in distress to our offices.

-Members of the Student Health Services staff are actively involved in the Crisis Intervention Resource Team (CIRT), assisting staff in intervention with students exhibiting distressed and/or disruptive behavior.
+Members of the Student Health Services staff are actively involved on the BCARE Team (formerly CIRT), assisting staff in intervention with students exhibiting distressed and/or disruptive behavior.

 FIRST AID KIT SUPPLIES